trungk18/trungk18.github.io/_posts/2018-01-19-debounce-throttle-combination.md

 Debounce and throttle are two techniques to control how many times we allow a function to be executed over time.

-The real worl example could be:
+The real world example could be:

 - Wait until the user stops resizing the window
 - Don't fire an ajax event until the user stops typing